 Proportional hazards test

 First, we used Schoenfeld’s global goodness of fit test of proportional hazards.
-The test indicated a significant deviation from expected proportionality in the modelling of time to any contact with the criminal justice system (X²(df=51) = 233.36, p<0.001), and time to contact leading to imprisonment (X²(df=51)= 160.56, p<0.001).
+The test indicated a significant deviation from expected proportionality in the modelling of time to any contact with the criminal justice system (X²(d.f.=51) = 233.36, p<0.001), and time to contact leading to imprisonment (X²(d.f.=51)= 160.56, p<0.001).
 Thus, evidence do not support the proportional hazards assumption.

 Model specification

-We tested different model specifications, from 1 to 10 degrees of freedom to model time-dependent baseline distribution functions (i.e., restricted cubic spline on log cumulative hazard scale), and from 1 to 7 degrees of freedom (df) to model time-dependent effects of treatment outcomes (both early and late dropout, vs. treatment completion).
+We tested different model specifications, from 1 to 10 degrees of freedom to model time-dependent baseline distribution functions (i.e., restricted cubic spline on log cumulative hazard scale), and from 1 to 7 degrees of freedom (d.f.) to model time-dependent effects of treatment outcomes (both early and late dropout, vs. treatment completion).
 Then, we selected the models that showed the best trade-off between lower complexity and better fit.
 This is why we considered both the Bayesian Information Criteria (BIC) and the Akaike Information Criteria (AIC).
 If a model with fewer parameters had greater or equal AIC (or differences lower than 4) but also had better BIC (<=3), we favoured the model with fewer parameters.
+All models incorporated a transformation of Age into a restricted cubic spline variable with 4 knots due to nonlinearity, sacrificing interpretability for improvement in deviance (X²(d.f.=51) = 9.12, p=0.003).

 Supplementary Table 2 AIC and BIC for survival models of the time to any contact with the justice system with different survival probability distributions